Last Updated on March 3, 2021 by Facundo

 First you should cover every one of the big surfaces since these are the ones that will generate the highest amount of unwanted noise.

-The most important place by far is under the diver’s and passenger’s floor mats.
+The most important place by far is under the diver’s and passenger’s floor mats and seats.
 This is because it’s where you’re going to be 99% of the time when you are in your car.

-It’s also the most important part of the car to soundproof since the floor panels of the car act like a huge sound diaphragm.
-All the vibrations of the road will resonate throughout the cabin.
+It’s also the most important part of the car to soundproof since the floor panels of the car act like a huge sound diaphragm, and all the vibrations of the road will resonate throughout the cabin.

-Once you did that, you should move on to insulating the trunk (if it’s a big one).
+Once you’re done with that step, you should move on to insulating the trunk (if it’s a big one).

 The third area you should focus on are the doors.
 This takes a bit more work than any of the other areas in the car since you have to take the doors apart and reassemble them later on, but it’s well worth it.